The 50 Best Foods for Your Heart

 Foods that are high in potassium can help keep blood pressure in check, the American Heart Association points out, and bananas are one of the richest dietary sources of this nutrient.
 A medium banana has about 420 mg of potassium—approximately one-tenth of the daily recommended intake, Morey says.

-Read more about how bananas can reduce your risk for a heart attack.
+Read up on how bananas can reduce your risk for a heart attack.

 Barley can be one of the best foods for your heart: a healthy whole grain high in antioxidants, vitamins, and minerals.
 The “can be” is because much of the barley eaten in North America is called pearled or pearl barley, which is partially refined.
 The pearling process removes part of the bran layer, which means the end product is no longer whole grain and is lower in heart-healthy fibre.
 “Look for whole hulled barley, which has more fibre,” says Severson.